puavo-org/puavo-web/rest/doc/SSO_DEVELOPERS.md

 He/she will be directly redirected back to `return_to` url with a `jwt` key.
 The organisation presetting is ignored when Kerberos is active because the organisation will read from the Kerberos ticket.
-This is enabled by default for all external services using Opinsys SSO.
+This is enabled by default for all external services using Opinsys Authentication.

 ## Custom fields

-If you need to relay some custom fields through the SSO service you can just add them to the `return_to` URL.
+If you need to relay some custom fields through the Authentication service you can just add them to the `return_to` URL.
 Just remember to escape the value.

 Example: